 Both days will run:

-How to apply:
+How to apply

-Application Places are strictly limited and awarded by application.
-Please click here to register and to apply.
+Places are limited & awarded by application.

 The residential is open to all students at Homerton College, University of Cambridge, and recent leavers (<5yrs).